Daniel-KM/Omeka-S-module-BulkExport/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

-This module requires the module [Log] and the optional module [Generic].
+This module requires the module [Common], that should be installed first.

 For Omeka S v3, the module [Blocks Disposition] can be used to add it in the public sites.
 This is useless for Omeka S v4.

-See general end user documentation for [installing a module].

 * From the zip